Prostate Health May Be Linked to Periodontal Health

 Risk factors for prostatitis include:

-• Being a young or middle-ages man
+• Being a young or middle-aged man

 • Having a bladder or urethra infection